Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometry-aware Pose Estimation

-We follow \cite{Zhou_2017_ICCV} and adopt a stage-wise training approach: Stage 1 initializes the 2D pose module using 2D annotated images (i.e., MPII dataset); Stage 2 trains the 3D pose estimation module, including the depth regression module as well as the 2D pose estimation module; Stage 3 training enables geometry-aware components (encoding input, geometric consistency loss) in addition to the modules in stage 2.
+We follow \cite{Zhou_2017_ICCV} and adopt a stage-wise training approach: Stage 1 initializes the 2D pose module using 2D annotated images (i.e., MPII dataset); Stage 2 trains the 3D pose estimation module, jointly optimizing the depth regression module as well as the 2D pose estimation module; Stage 3 of training adds the geometry-aware components (encoding input, geometric consistency loss) to the modules trained in stage 2.